Aliases for UFM1 Gene

 External Ids for UFM1 Gene

 Previous HGNC Symbols for UFM1 Gene

 UFM1 is a ubiquitin-like protein that is conjugated to target proteins by E1-like activating enzyme UBA5 (UBE1DC1; MIM 610552) and E2-like conjugating enzyme UFC1 (MIM 610554) in a manner analogous to ubiquitylation (see UBE2M; MIM 603173) (Komatsu et al., 2004 [PubMed 15071506]).[supplied by OMIM, Dec 2008]

 UFM1 (Ubiquitin-Fold Modifier 1) is a Protein Coding gene.

 UniProtKB/Swiss-Prot for UFM1 Gene

 Ubiquitin-like modifier which can be covalently attached via an isopeptide bond to substrate proteins as a monomer or a lysine-linked polymer.
 The so-called ufmylation, requires the UFM1-activating E1 enzyme UBA5, the UFM1-conjugating E2 enzyme UFC1, and the UFM1-ligase E3 enzyme UFL1 (PubMed:15071506, PubMed:20018847).
 This post-translational modification on lysine residues of proteins may play a crucial role in a number of cellular processes.
 TRIP4 ufmylation may for instance play a role in nuclear receptors-mediated transcription (PubMed:25219498).
-Other substrates may include DDRGK1 with which it may play a role in the cellular response to endoplasmic reticulum stress (By similarity).
+Other substrates may include DDRGK1 with which it may play a role in the cellular response to endoplasmic reticulum stress (Probable).